aspose-cells/Aspose.Cells-API-References/english/go-cpp/Chart/GetBackWall/_index.md

 ## GetBackWall function

-Returns a <see cref="Walls"/> object that represents the back wall of a 3-D chart.
+Returns a Walls object that represents the back wall of a 3-D chart.

 ```go